Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

 Anatomical Models:

-- Organs - use foams for light cores with realistic skin layer
+- Organs - use foams for lightweight cores with realistic skin layer

-- Blood vessels - transparent silicone for vascular phantoms
+- Blood vessels - transparent silicones for vascular phantoms

-- Muscles - medium soft silicone as dermis
+- Muscles - medium soft silicones as dermis

 - Skin - FX, True Skin, Stretch FX or Zhermack SFX